tlovett1/simple-cache/readme.txt

 For full documentation, questions, feature requests, and support concerning the Simple Cache plugin, please refer to [Github](http://github.com/tlovett1/simple-cache).

 == Changelog ==

+= 1.5.6 =
+* Prevent gzipping on 404 or non-cached pages

 = 1.5.5 =
 * __Fix Memcache cache purging with the following:__